July 3, 2017 | Last updated: January 7, 2019

 Employing Continuous Integration will allow you to:

-- produce reliable software in short iterations
+- produce reliable web apps in short iterations

 - receive feedback faster any time a change is made to the system